mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/cli/index.md

 The `kubernetes` CLI has two useful top level commands that each refer to the particular objects you can run actions against.

-* manager - commands run against the cluster `manager`
+* manager - commands run against the cluster `manager`.
-* cluster - commands run against a specific Kubernetes cluster
+* cluster - commands run against a specific Kubernetes cluster.

-For more details on available commands, run
+For more details on available commands, run:

 ```shell
 $ dcos kubernetes --help